vislearn/multi-matching-optimization/README.md

 # Multi-graph matching C++ implementation
+Application and library to solve (multi-)graph matching problems.

+For licensing term, see the `LICENSE` file.
+This work uses third party software.
+Please refer to `LICENSE-3RD-PARTY.txt` for an overview and recognition.

 # Installation
 To run this software, follow the guide below to install all necessary requirements and build the application.